Skip to product information

 More than 600 recipes for authentic gumbos, jambalayas, courts-bouillons, pralines, and more fill the pages of RIVER ROAD RECIPES II: A Second Helping, including favorites like Crawfish Bisque, Garlic Cheese Grits, Spinach Crêpes Florentine, Old Fashioned Lemon Pie, Black-eyed Peas Sausage Jambalaya and Shrimp Creole.

-The 256-page comb bound book is in good condition other than a tear in the middle of the back cover (see images).
+The comb bound book is in good condition other than a tear in the middle of the back cover (see images).
 There are no notes or writing inside and it appears to be unread.
-This is a copy from the seventeenth printing in 1986.

 We ask that when making your purchasing decision that you consider the photos as part of the item's description.